Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Spelling workflow

 Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action, proxied by the [`spelling` action](../.github/actions/spelling/action.yml) in this repository, which has [its own documentation](../.github/actions/spelling/advice.md) describing the configuration options and contribution guidelines.
-This documentation is also displayed automatically in every spellchecking report of a pull request.
+This documentation is also displayed automatically in every spell checking report of a pull request.

 You can use already existing configuration files by setting the `spell-check-this` parameter to another existing repository.
 This parameter is needed even if you want to update our dictionary in a custom branch of project consuming this workflow; changing just the workflow's branch from `dev` to your branch won't take any effect, you can leave it as it is.